Rytchet/react_todo/README.md

 - An 'About' page using react-router-dom
 - Getting todos from a web API (https://jsonplaceholder.typicode.com/)
 - Sending Put / Delete requests to the web API
+- Use UUID's for all the todos to fix responses from the fake API

 ## Running